Are you looking at how to get a Makro card without being a business? – Here's the trick…

 Makro is one of the largest and most popular wholesalers in the UK and has recently joined the Booker group.

 To get a Makro card you'll now have to sign up through Booker (the two companies seem to be using one main database for customers who then have access to both Booker and Makro wholesale locations)

-To become a Makro customer you need to be either a business or a charity.
+Unlike getting a Costco card, to become a Makro customer you need to be either a business or a charity.
 However, we have managed to find a totally legal workaround.

 Shopping Online With Makro